By Emily Jane Dennis @emilyjanedennis

 People love these behind-the-scenes stories… but they don’t tweet it, don’t post it, and don’t talk about because it’s just not readily available to them.
 They are interested but don’t have the time, motivation, or access to find it themselves- and why should they have to?

 Richard Feynman once said: “knowledge only adds to beauty, it never subtracts.”
-I’m using my column, pretty/cool, to feature pretty/cool things and reveal the hidden world of research, people, and stories that make them even more exciting.
+I’m going to spend the next few months experimenting with a group of posts, pretty/cool, to feature pretty/cool things and reveal the hidden world of research, people, and stories that make them even more exciting.

 These views are the work of individual authors, do not necessarily represent the views and opinions The Rockefeller University, and are not approved or endorsed by The Rockefeller University.